 Once you receive your vehicle history report, the next step is to understand what the information really means.
 Reading it correctly helps you decide whether the car is worth buying, should be negotiated, or should be avoided completely.

-If the report shows moderate issues but everything is clearly documented and the price is much lower, you can still consider the car—just proceed with caution and get a proper inspection.
+the report shows moderate issues but everything is clearly documented and the price is much lower,

 A history report is a powerful negotiation tool.
 You can use details like accidents, missing service records, or mechanical issues to ask for a lower price.
 Depending on the severity of accidents, discounts of 10%–30% are common.
 Always ask for repair estimates from a mechanic so you can negotiate confidently and fairly.